-I was looking for a ragu bolognese in Tom Kerridge’s cookbook Best Ever Dishes and found this interesting lasagna recipe.
+I was looking for a ragu bolognese in Tom Kerridge’s cookbook Best Ever Dishes and found this very interesting lasagna recipe.

-This lasagna stood out to me due to some of the ingredients of the ragu (red wine, huge amounts of Demerara sugar and red wine vinegar, mushroom caps) and interesting techniques (rinsing the mince, oven roasting both the mince and the tomatoes, using infused milk for the béchamel sauce).
+This lasagna stood out to me due to some of the ingredients of the ragu (red wine, vast amounts of Demerara sugar and red wine vinegar, mushroom caps) and new techniques (rinsing the mince, oven roasting both the mince and the tomatoes, using infused milk for the béchamel sauce).

 The Best Ever Dishes cookbook was nominated for the 2014 UK National Book Awards, but Ottolenghi’s Plenty took the award.
 The link to a sampler of the cookbook from the NBA site has recently been removed, but can be found here.
 It does not only have the recipe for this Lasagna, but also for Cheesy baked potato skins and Treacle tart with mascarpone ice cream.

 What worked and what didn’t:

-On the cover Tom explains that his recipes are all about creating big, intense flavours.
-Rest assured, pretty much every aspect of this ragu is big and intense: from its colour to the flavours in the oven roasted beef mince (thanks to the star anise and cloves), the herby ragu (made from the caramelised oven roasted tomatoes) as well as the béchamel sauce (made with garlic, shallots and thyme infused milk and loads of parmesan)
+On the cover, Tom explains that his recipes are all about creating big, intense flavors.
+Rest assured, pretty much every aspect of this ragu is big and intense: from its colour to the flavours in the oven-roasted beef mince (thanks to the star anise and cloves), the herby ragu (made from the caramelised oven-roasted tomatoes) as well as the béchamel sauce (made with garlic, shallots and thyme-infused milk and loads of parmesan)

-The ragu was rich, delicious and worked well in the lasagna whereby the béchamel sauce didn’t really hamper the intensity of the ragu, but did not take over either.
-However, the only thing where the recipe did go overboard is the sweetness; next time I will be definately cutting back on the prescibed 100gr of Demerara sugar.
-I reckon that 30gr or 40gr would already be sufficient to balance the red wine vinegar without making the ragu overly sweet.
+The ragu was rich, delicious and worked well in the lasagna whereby the béchamel sauce didn’t really hamper the intensity of the ragu but did not take over either.
+However, the only thing where the recipe did go overboard is the sweetness; next time I will be definitely cutting back on the prescribed 100g / 3oz of Demerara sugar.
+I reckon that 30g / 1oz would already be sufficient to balance the red wine vinegar without making the ragu overly sweet.